rex-9/rex-9/README.md

 I do have **Python** experience in Machine Learning in my University days. 👾

-I am thrilled to have junior and mid level opportunities.
+I am thrilled to have junior level and mid-level opportunities.
 Looking forward to new challenges... 🤗

 ---